 The most intensive are the regional level co-operations of NUPS, including numerous bilateral and multilateral partnerships and activities under different frameworks, such as IMAF, Fourlog, NISPAcee, CeeGOV, Erasmus+, Twinning or EuropeAid.
 One of the most important and most successful regional co-operation is achieved in the field of military sciences, in which the International Military Forum (IMAF) and the Erasmus KA2 Strategic Partnership project aims to strengthen regional cooperation, including the elaboration of a common international module.

 At a European level an intensifying presence of NUPS could be seen, with an increased number of partners, deepening co-operations, new projects and new organisational memberships, e.g. EGPA or the Horizon 2020 programmes.
-The University takes part in several EU projects and exploit the opportunities offered by the European Union, e.g. the launch of a Jean Monnet Module.
+The University takes part in several EU projects and exploits the opportunities offered by the European Union, e.g. the launch of a Jean Monnet Module.
 Besides there are some successful initiatives, such as the Global Minority Rights Summer School that is organised annually since 2013 in co-operation with the Middlesex University form the United Kingdom and the Tom Lantos Institute from Hungary.
 Nevertheless, NUPS is committed to take part in the formulation of policies and dialogues through various international organisations, such as the European University Association (EUA) or the European Group for Administration (EGPA).

 Strategic goals of internationalisation